kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ### Conclusion

-After experimenting with both approaches, here's what I learned:

 1. **Cost Effectiveness**:
    - Aider/Claude: ~$10 for partial migration attempts
-   - Cursor: Basically zero, I used the trial version and was able to do the migration without any additional cost
+   - Cursor: Basically zero, I used the trial version and was able to do the migration without any additional cost.
    - Manual Migration: Estimated 8-10 hours of work

 2. **Best Practices**:
    - Start with a working template